-- 1.1 The East Sussex Better Together1 (ESBT) system reported a combined deficit of £92m at the end of March 2018, with both the Clinical Commissioning Groups (CCGs) and East Sussex Healthcare NHS Trust (ESHT) reporting significant variances against their plans.
-In addition East Sussex County Council (ESCC) ended its year at break-even, but was required to support the Adult Social Care position through central reserves and has a further £8.4m cost reduction plan agreed for this year2. - 1.2 In June 2018, the ESBT Strategic Commissioning Board received a report outlining the ESBT financial position.
-This provided an overview of the ESBT system including a range of areas where ESCC savings proposals (that were under consultation at the time) and a range of CCGs' Quality Innovation Productivity and Prevention (QIPP) plans. - 1.3 ESBT Alliance is widely recognised for the significant improvements it has made including: - Putting even more local people in touch with the right services at the right time, Health and Social Care Connect now receives over 11,000 contacts/referrals per month - Reductions in delayed transfers of care down from 8% to 1.4% - Reductions in the length of time patients stay in hospital3 down by 1 day on average which means 1,000 fewer bed days each month, every month - Significant improvements against the 4 hour A&E waiting time target, with ESHT now being one of the top quartile performing A&Es nationally - Reductions in unnecessary hospital admissions to date 72% of people seen by our Crisis Response team had not been readmitted to hospital within a month - Reductions in those patients staying more than six nights in an acute hospital setting by almost 20% over the last year
+1.1 The East Sussex Better Together (ESBT) system reported a combined deficit of £92m at the end of March 2018, with both the Clinical Commissioning Groups (CCGs) and East Sussex Healthcare NHS Trust (ESHT) reporting significant variances against their plans.
+In addition East Sussex County Council (ESCC) ended its year at break-even, but was required to support the Adult Social Care position through central reserves and has a further £10m cost reduction plan agreed for this year.

-NHS Hastings and Rother Clinical Commissioning Group
+1.2 In June 2018, the ESBT Strategic Commissioning Board received a report outlining the ESBT financial position.
+This provided an overview of the ESBT system including a range of areas where ESCC savings proposals (that were under consultation at the time) and a range of CCGs' Quality Innovation Productivity and Prevention (QIPP) plans.

-1 The ESBT Alliance is a health and care partnership of Eastbourne, Hailsham and Seaford CCG; Hastings and Rother CCG, East Sussex County Council, East Sussex Healthcare NHS Trust and an associate partner of Sussex Partnership NHS Foundation Trust
+- 1.3 ESBT Alliance is widely recognised for the significant improvements it has made including: - Putting even more local people in touch with the right services at the right time, Health and Social Care Connect now receives over 11,000 contacts/referrals per month

-2 It is important to note that the local authority is not required to be part of the system-wide financial recovery that the CCGs and ESHT have been required to develop.
+&lt;sup>1 It is important to note that the local authority is not required to be part of the system-wide financial recovery that the CCGs and ESHT have been required to develop.
 This information is included here for completeness as ESCC are a key partner in the ESBT Alliance.